Cervical cancer care

 - have HIV infection

-- have had human papilloma virus (HPV) or genital warts
+- have had human papillomavirus (HPV) or genital warts

-- smoke
+- smoke or use tobacco products

 - used birth control pills for a long time